Parents and Children

 Best Parenting Practices:

 1. Spend quality time with your children daily.
-This can be tricky because they can be noisy, messy, and uncompromising.
-This is also exhausting and requires your full attention, but it is the foundation of your relationship.
-At least twenty minutes a day is recommended, but give them as much as possible and try to be there in mind, body, and spirit.
-This is not a time to multitask, kids need your full attention.
+This can be tricky because kids can be noisy, messy, and uncompromising.
+Parenting can be exhausting and require more energy than you have.
+Even so, quality time is the foundation of your relationship.
+At least twenty minutes a day is recommended, but give them as much time as you can and try to be there in mind, body, and spirit.
+This is not a time to multitask; kids need your full attention.
 Quality time is much more important than a lot of time passively watching as the child plays games or entertains themselves.

 2. Keep an open mind about what might be happening in your child’s life.
 Try not to judge or assume motives.
 Instead, try to create an atmosphere of safety where you can talk with your child when they are having problems.
 You are trying to manage your child’s behavior, but it’s important to remember you are also trying to influence the narrative developing inside the child’s mind.
 Is the world friendly or unfriendly?
 What do others think of me?
-What do I think about me?
+What do I feel about me?
 What are parents, teachers, and caregivers like?
 What happens when I experiment or become creative?
+What happens when I refuse?
 These questions are answered when parents and caregivers respond to a child’s behavior.
 What a child is thinking is just as important as what they are doing.
-The words you use will eventually become their inner voice.
+The words they hear will eventually become their inner voice.

 4. Positives always work better than negatives.
 The recommended ratio is 3 or 4 positives to every negative interaction.
 You will not be able to avoid punishment, but try to teach the behaviors your child needs through positive reinforcement; this works much better than any form of punishment.

 6. Never argue with a child.
 This is always an invitation to a power struggle (not wanting to eat a particular food or do what you ask, refusing a chore, ignoring you).
 This is where β€œact don’t yack” comes in.
-Use a backup consequence, temporarily lose privileges, cut off a device, give a count of 5, use stop and think procedure, try breathing, regrouping, and self-calming techniques.
+Use a backup consequence, temporarily lose privileges, cut off a device, give a count of 5, use stop-and-think procedures, try breathing, find a place to regroup, or use self-calming techniques.

-7. Don’t let the children get caught in the middle when mommy and daddy are fighting.
-Disagreements are normal, but if they get serious, keep the adult issues at thee adult level.
+7. Don’t let the children get caught in the middle when Mommy and Daddy are fighting.
+Disagreements are normal, but if they get serious, keep the adult issues at the adult level.
 Let kids be kids; do not expect them to be little adults.
 Remember what it was like for you when you were young.
+Each age has its own developmental level, and the child will generally let you know what they need if they trust you, your relationship is good, and they feel safe.
+Be honest, but prioritize the relationship and safety over any need you may have to tell or know (coming from your anxiety).

 9. Share your ideas with others and learn as you go.
 When you discover that you do not have all the answers, open yourself up to learning new skills.
-Other parents are also in the process of trying to learn and may need your help.
+Other parents are also trying to learn and may need your help, or vice versa.

 Helping Children Manage Their Behavior